Hitting forbidden induced subgraphs on bounded treewidth graphs: Lower bounds for -IS-Deletion

-In this section we present lower bounds for the \textsc{$H$-IS-Deletion} problem.
-Our reductions will be from the 3-\textsc{Sat} problem restricted to clean formulas, and are strongly inspired by a reduction of Cygan et al.~\cite{CyganMPP17} for the \textsc{$H$-S-Deletion} problem when $H$ is the graph obtained from $K_{2,h}$ by attaching a triangle to each of the two vertices of degree $h$.
 We start by presenting the general frame of the reductions together with some generic properties that our eventual instances of \textsc{$H$-IS-Deletion} will satisfy, which allow to prove in a unified way (cf. Lemma~\ref{lem:properties}) the equivalence of the instances.
-Variations of this general frame will yield the concrete reductions for distinct graphs $H$ (cf. Theorems~\ref{thm:lower-bound-no-colors},~\ref{thm:lower-bound-no-colors-2}, and~\ref{thm:lower-bound-complete-bipartite}).
+Variations of this general frame will yield the concrete reductions for distinct graphs $H$ (cf. Theorems~\ref{thm:lower-bound-no-colors},~\ref{thm:lower-bound-no-colors-WEAKER},~\ref{thm:lower-bound-no-colors-2}, and~\ref{thm:lower-bound-complete-bipartite}).

 \textbf{General frame of the reductions}.
 Given a clean 3-\textsc{Sat} formula $\varphi$ with $n$ variables and $m$ clauses, we proceed to build a so-called \emph{frame graph} $F_{H,\varphi}$.
-For each graph $H$ considered in the reductions, $F_{H,\varphi}$ with be enhanced with additional vertices and edges, obtaining a graph $G_{H,\varphi}$ that will be the constructed instance of the \textsc{$H$-IS-Deletion} problem.
+For each graph $H$ considered in the reductions, $F_{H,\varphi}$ will be enhanced with additional vertices and edges, obtaining a graph $G_{H,\varphi}$ that will be the constructed instance of the \textsc{$H$-IS-Deletion} problem.

-Let $h$ be an integer depending on $H$, to be specified in each particular reduction, and let $s$ be the smallest positive integer such that $s^h \geq 3n$, and note that $s = \Ocal(n^{1/h})$.
+Let $h$ be an integer depending on $H$, to be specified in each particular reduction, let $s$ be the smallest positive integer such that $s^h \geq 3n$, and note that $s = \Ocal(n^{1/h})$.
 We introduce a set of vertices $M = \{ w_{i,j} \mid i \in [s], j \in [h]\}$, which we call the \emph{central part} of the frame.
 One may think of this set $M$ as a matrix with $s$ rows and $h$ columns.
-We will sometimes add an extra set $T$ vertices to the central part, with $|T|$ depending on $H$, obtaining an \emph{enhanced central part} $M' = M \cup T$.
+We will sometimes add an extra set $T$ of vertices to the central part, with $|T|$ depending only on $H$, obtaining an \emph{enhanced central part} $M' = M \cup T$.

-Let $L$ we a graph depending on each particular graph $H$.
-By \emph{attaching a copy of $L$ between two vertices $u,v \in V(F_{H,\varphi})$} we mean adding a new copy of $L$, choosing two arbitrary distinct vertices of $L$, and identifying them with $u$ and $v$ respectively.
+Let $L$ be a graph, to be specified according to each particular considered graph $H$.
+By \emph{attaching a copy of $L$ between two vertices $u,v \in V(F_{H,\varphi})$} we mean adding a new copy of $L$, choosing two arbitrary distinct vertices of $L$, and identifying them with $u$ and $v$, respectively.

 For each variable $x$ of $\varphi$ and for each clause $C$ containing $x$ in a literal $\ell \in \{x, \bar{x}\}$, we add to $F_{\varphi}$ a new vertex $a_{x,C, \ell}$.
 We also introduce another ``dummy'' vertex $a_x$.
 Since $\varphi$ is clean, we have introduced four vertices in $F_{H,\varphi}$ for each variable $x$.
 Let $a_{x,C_1, \ell}$, $a_{x,C_2, \bar{\ell}}$, $a_{x,C_3, \ell}$, $a_{x}$ be the four introduced vertices (recall that $x$ appears at least once positively and negatively in $\varphi$).
 We attach a copy of $L$ between the following four pairs of vertices: $(a_{x,C_1, \ell}, a_{x,C_2, \bar{\ell}})$, $(a_{x,C_2, \bar{\ell}}, a_{x,C_3, \ell})$, $(a_{x,C_3, \ell}, a_x)$, and $(a_x, a_{x,C_1, \ell})$.
 We denote by $A$ the union of all the vertices in these variable gadgets.